-Your hip will likely be sore for several weeks after surgery, but this pain can be managed with medication.
+Your hip will likely be sore for several weeks after surgery, but this pain can be managed with medicine.
 The pain should also lessen with time and proper exercise.

 Exercise is needed for proper healing.
 Some exercises help prevent blood clots, while others build strength to help you get out of bed and get moving.

 This often depends on your health and how well you can get around.
-You’ll usually leave the hospital within a week.
-But you may need to go to a rehab center or skilled nursing facility before returning home.
+You'll usually leave the hospital within a week.
+But you may need to go to a rehabilitation center or skilled nursing facility for an additional week or two before returning home.

 Your catheter is removed once you can move to the bathroom.
 This is often a day or two after surgery.
 A therapist will teach you how to get on and off the toilet safely.

 With the help of a physical therapist, you’ll begin learning how to walk again before you leave the hospital.
-Your doctor may restrict your amount of weight-bearing activities after surgery, depending on the location of the fracture, as well as the surgery type.
-For several months following your surgery, you may need to continue walking with a cane or walker.
+Your healthcare provider may restrict your amount of weight-bearing activities after surgery, depending on the location of the fracture, as well as the surgery type.
+For several months following your surgery, you may need to continue physical therapy and walking with a cane or walker.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |